Morrisons Logo

 Morrisons Logo 2007-2016

-The Morrisons owners understood that the development of the identity was at a standstill, which could hinder the attraction of clients of different nationalities.
-They urgently needed to do something, so they turned to the Landor branding agency for help.
-The specialists decided to keep the corporate identity but to remove some of the elements.
-This is how the emblem appeared with a green letter “M” inside a yellow oval and with the same green inscription “MORRISONS” at the bottom.
+The Morrisons’ owners understood that identity development was at a standstill, which could hinder efforts to attract clients from different nationalities.
+They urgently needed to do something, so they contacted the Landor branding agency for help.
+The specialists decided to keep the corporate identity but remove some elements.
+This is how the emblem appeared: a green letter “M” inside a yellow oval, with the same green inscription “MORRISONS” at the bottom.
 All this was on a blank white background.

 It’s worth noting that buyers didn’t like these experiments.
-The addition of a new logo to store signs, employee uniforms, and elite shop windows was accompanied by negative reactions every time.
+Adding a new logo to store signs, employee uniforms, and elite shop windows was always met with negative reactions.
 Therefore, in 2016, the management was forced to cancel the selected design.

 Faced with customers’ conservatism, the retail chain owners decided to prepare them in advance for the next rebranding.
 The first rumors of a corporate identity change began in 2015 when the company registered the new logo as intellectual property.
-In the same year, the badge appeared in a supermarket: the Merrion Center in Leeds became a test site.
-And only then the head of David Potts announced the forthcoming “transformation plan.”
+The badge appeared in a supermarket the same year: the Merrion Center in Leeds became a test site.
+And only then did David Potts’s head announce the forthcoming “transformation plan.”

 The redesign was part of the Fresh Look program.
-It envisioned a sharp decline in prices and renewed the corporate identity in all stores, which was to be completed by 2019.
-This would allow the entire chain to be united into one and lure customers of other large discounters.
+It envisioned a sharp price decline and a renewed corporate identity across all stores, to be completed by 2019.
+This would unite the entire chain and lure customers from other large discounters.

 The plan succeeded, although Morrisons’ owners were deeply afraid of negative customer reactions.
-The company stopped working at a loss and even came out on top: its income continues to grow every year.
-Perhaps this is one reason why the retail chain is in no hurry to change the logo again so as not to shock the unprepared public.
+The company stopped operating at a loss and even came out on top: its income has grown year over year.
+Perhaps this is one reason why the retail chain is in no hurry to change the logo again, so as not to shock the unprepared public.

 Font and Colors